 Daryl has been honored with The Bistro Award for Outstanding Musical Director, The Caribbean Gospel Music Award for Top Gospel Arranger, The MAC Award for Best Jazz Group, and with Laurie Krauz, The Bistro Award for Oustanding Theme Show for Tapestry Rewoven.

 Daryl has worked on the New York music scene for more than thirty years as a pianist, producer, composer, songwriter, arranger and musical director.
 The musical genres and styles of his extensive recording experience include jazz, blues, gospel, rock, R&B, pop, classical, new age and musical theatre.
-He has been a staple music director/mentor at the Michael Feinstein Great American Songbook High School Vocal Competition for many years.
+He has been a staple music director/mentor at a national, prestigious vocal competition centered around the study of the Great American Songbook for many years.

 Russ Kassoff is a jazz pianist, conductor, music director, composer, orchestrator and arranger who toured for many years with Frank Sinatra and Liza Minnelli.
 Since 2004 Russ has been MD/Pianist to the legendary Rita Moreno.
 Mr. Kassoff is one of the most highly regarded musicians in New York and was praised by the New York Times in 2004 as possessing a "precision and enthusiasm that is riveting."